cloud-neutral-toolkit/postgresql.svc.plus/docs/api-endpoints.md

   - `token` – MFA challenge token obtained from a prior `/api/auth/login` attempt.
   - `issuer` – Optional override for the TOTP issuer label.
   - `account` – Optional override for the account label in authenticator apps.
+- **Notes:** Challenge tokens expire after 10 minutes.
+If the token is lost or expired, re-run the login flow to obtain a fresh value.
 - **Test:**
   ```bash
   curl -X POST http://localhost:8080/api/auth/mfa/totp/provision \